TheDohn/TheDohn.github.io/README.md

 # Data Science Portfolio

-Below are a list of projects I have been working on lately with the goal of developing my data science skills.
+Below is a list of projects I have been working on lately with the goal of developing my data science skills.

 __PLEASE NOTE: most of the iPython notebooks are so large enough that they will not display in Github, and you will have to download them to view them.__